custom-components/weatheralerts/documentation/DOCUMENTATION.md

 ![Sample overview](/sensor.png)

-The main *weatheralerts* sensor will be given the name of your zone or county and can be changed via the Home Assistant Entities Overview in the Home Assistant Configuration menu.
+The main *weatheralerts* sensor will be given the name of your zone or county and can be changed via the Home Assistant Settings menu.
+Click the into the *Settings* menu in the web UI, click the *Devices & Services* option on the *Settings* menu, and then select *Entities* option from the top horizontal menu.
+Then, use the search to search box to search for your county name and you should be able to find the new sensor for the alerts.

 This main sensor state will be the number of alerts that are currently active, or it will be set to `unavailable` if *weatheralerts* is unable to update the sensor due to problems with the weather.gov API server.
 Due to the possiblity of the state being `unavailable`, you need to be careful when using it as a trigger for automations.
 Additional conditions may need to be applied to automations to prevent unwanted re-triggering.